Huotes/CommitMaker/README.md

 Divide Chuck Norris by zero and you will in fact get one........one bad-ass that is.

 Count from one to ten.
 That's how long it would take Chuck Norris to kill you...Fourty seven times.

+Chuck Norris once rode a nine foot grizzly bear through an automatic car wash, instead of taking a shower.